-In fact, meat production is so wasteful that walking actually uses more fossil energy than driving, if you get your calories for walking from red meat.3 (Of course, no one eats nothing but red meat.
-The point is just to show the massive amounts of energy required to produce it.)
+In fact, meat production is so wasteful that walking actually uses more fossil energy than driving a 35 mpg car, if you get your calories for the standard American diet.3 (On vegetarian or vegan diets, walking uses less energy than driving.)

 The same is not true of bicycling vs.

 driving, because bicycling is more than twice as efficient as

 Bicycling uses less fossil energy than driving even if the

 cyclist were eating nothing but beef.4 But to

 focus on this misses the point.
 It's no bombshell that

 cycling uses less fossil energy than driving, no matter what

 use twice as much fossil energy as vegans ? whether they're